Meet the MIAGE Students

 Languages: English, Spanish

-Favorite Courses: Perspectives of Counterterrorism with Amos Guiora, National Security
+Favorite Courses: Perspectives of Counterterrorism with Amos Guiora, National Security Policy with

 Police officers are the humble heroes of our communities, risking their lives on a daily basis so we can stay safe.
 Chelsea Winslow truly is one of these heroes.